Genes and Signals Regulating Mammalian Hematopoiesis

 Identification and characterization of proteins important for TCR fine tuning and TCR signaling

 We extended our analysis of TCR–signaling subunits to other molecules that participate in or influence the TCR–signaling response.
 The cell-surface protein CD5 negatively regulates TCR signaling and functions in thymocyte selection.
-Examination of CD5 expression during T cell development revealed that surface levels of CD5 are regulated by TCR signal intensity and by the affinity of the TCR for self-peptide ligands in the thymus that mediate selection.
+Examination of CD5 expression during T cell development revealed that surface levels of CD5 are regulated by TCR–signal intensity and by the affinity of the TCR for self-peptide ligands in the thymus that mediate selection.
 To determine whether the ability to regulate CD5 expression is important for thymocyte selection, we generated transgenic mice that constitutively express high levels of CD5 throughout development.
-Overexpression of CD5 significantly impaired positive selection of some thymocytes (those that would normally express low levels of CD5) but not of others (those that would normally express high levels of CD5).
-The findings support a role for CD5 in modulating TCR signal transduction and thereby influencing the outcome of thymocyte selection.
-Current studies are centered on identifying the mechanism by which CD5 inhibits TCR signaling and whether the protein's regulated expression during development is important for preventing autoimmunity.
-The ability of individual thymocytes to regulate CD5 expression represents a mechanism for “fine tuning” the TCR signaling response during development so that the integrated signaling response can be adjusted to permit T cell functional competency without causing autoimmunity.
+Over-expression of CD5 significantly impaired positive selection of some thymocytes (those that would normally express low levels of CD5) but not of others (those that would normally express high levels of CD5).
+The findings support a role for CD5 in modulating TCR signal transduction, thereby influencing the outcome of thymocyte selection.
+Current studies center on identifying the mechanism by which CD5 inhibits TCR signaling and on determining whether the protein's regulated expression during development is important for preventing autoimmunity.
+For that purpose, we generated a conditional CD5 deletion mouse in which CD5 expression can be removed before, during, or after T cell development.
+The ability of individual thymocytes to regulate CD5 expression represents a mechanism for ‘fine tuning’ the TCR–signaling response during development so that the integrated signaling response can be adjusted to permit T cell functional competency without causing autoimmunity.
 Reasoning that, in addition to CD5, other molecules participate in TCR tuning, we initiated microarray-based screening for genes differentially expressed in developing T cells under conditions of high- or low-affinity TCR interactions.
 We identified several genes from this screen for further study and are validating their function as tuning molecules.
-Given that the molecules regulate TCR signaling, they represent potential autoimmune-disease susceptibility markers and potential targets for treatment of patients with autoimmune disease, similar to current 'checkpoint inhibitor' therapies that are based on blocking the function of the induced inhibitory molecules PD-1 and CTLA-4.
+Given that the molecules regulate TCR signaling, they represent potential autoimmune-disease susceptibility markers and potential targets for treatment of patients with cancer or autoimmune disease, similar to current ‘checkpoint inhibitor’ therapies that are based on blocking the function of the induced inhibitory molecules PD-1 and CTLA-4.

 Identification and characterization of Themis, a novel protein required for T cell development